witnessmenow/file-fetcher-arduino/README.md

 ```

 WiFiClientSecure secured_client;
-ImageFetcher imageFetcher(secured_client);
+ImageFetcher fileFetcher(secured_client);

 // If HTTPS make sure to handle it
 // Either set a cert, fingerprint or set insecure

 ```

-2. If you want to save the image to memory, pass in a pointer and a int (or full [example](/examples/saveImageToMemory))
+2. If you want to save the file to memory, pass in a pointer and a int (or full [example](/examples/saveImageToMemory))

 ```
-uint8_t *imageFile; // pointer that the library will store the image at (uses malloc)
+uint8_t *fileFile; // pointer that the library will store the file at (uses malloc)
-int imageSize;      // library will update the size of the image
+int fileSize;      // library will update the size of the file
-bool gotImage = imageFetcher.getImage(imageUrl, &imageFile, &imageSize);
+bool gotImage = fileFetcher.getImage(fileUrl, &fileFile, &fileSize);

 if(gotImage){
-    // imageFile is now a pointer to memory that contains the image file
+    // fileFile is now a pointer to memory that contains the file file
-    // imageSize is the size of the image
+    // fileSize is the size of the file

     // Use it however you need to!

-    free(imageFile); // Make sure to free the memory!
+    free(fileFile); // Make sure to free the memory!
 }

 ```

-3. If you want to save the image to File (SPIFFS, SD etc), pass in a file pointer. (or full [example](/examples/saveImageToFlash))
+3. If you want to save the file to File (SPIFFS, SD etc), pass in a file pointer. (or full [example](/examples/saveImageToFlash))

 ```